 Comprehensive Income - The Company has adopted the Financial Accounting Standards Board Statement of Financial Accounting Standards No. 130, "Reporting Comprehensive Income" (FASB130).
 FASB130 defines comprehensive income as all changes in stockholders' equity exclusive of transactions with owners, such as capital investments.
-Comprehensive income includes net income or loss and changes in certain assets and liabilities that are reported directly in equity, such as, translation adjustments on investments in foreign subsidiaries, difference in the recognition of compensation expense for books versus tax for employee stock options, and certain changes in minimum pension liabilities.
+Comprehensive income includes net income or loss and changes in certain assets and liabilities that are reported directly in equity, such as, translation adjustments on investments in foreign subsidiaries and certain changes in minimum pension liabilities.